com-lihaoyi/scalatags/Readme.md

 - Adding both attributes and children at once
 - Modifying existing attributes
 - Modifying or filtering the list of children

+The bulk of Scalatag's ~5000 lines of code is static bindings (and inline documentation!) for the myriad of CSS rules and HTML tags and attributes that exist.
+The core of Scalatags lives in [Core.scala](shared/main/scala/scalatags/Core.scala), with most of the implicit extensions and conversions living in [package.scala](shared/main/scala/scalatags/package.scala).

 Prior Work
 ==========